ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## TypeScript
 After the session HTLML5, CSS3, JavaScript, [Dimitri De Kerf](/author/dimitri-de-kerf) learned us the benefits of TypeScript.
 He told us some benefits of using TypeScript instead of JavaScript.
-This means that TypeScript is a wrapper around JavaScript, which means it has more methods to use to develop a application which you otherwise would not be possible.
+TypeScript is a wrapper around JavaScript, which means it has more methods to use to develop a application which you otherwise would not be possible.

 Like declaring declaring a colon and a type after the variable.